Building a WordPress Member Directory Page - ProfilePress

 3. Click on the Apply Changes button to save the field title.

 Note: The Member Directory Fields can be sorted.
-Just hover over the field and drag it to the desired position, and save your changes.
+Hover over the field, drag it to the desired position, and save your changes.

 Now, after saving your changes, click on the Live Preview button to see how the Member Directory will be displayed on the front-end.